-How can I get involved in the development of the regulatory framework and the NFP Guidelines review?
+How have stakeholder views been considered in the development of the regulatory framework and the NFP Guidelines review?

 In October 2022, the department released a public Discussion Paper and held a series of workshops with key stakeholders across 2022 and 2023 to consult on the design of the regulatory framework and the NFP Guidelines.
 The feedback received through these processes was carefully considered and was used to inform the development of the draft Regulatory Framework and updates to the NFP Guidelines.
 A Summary of Stakeholder Feedback received through the Discussion Paper submission process is available.